 When I was a tween, there was no Internet.
 We had beepers, not cell-phones.
-Reality television wasn’t reality.
-No, I’m not ancient – I’m just a blind mother of two who’s pushing forty.
-Uggh!
+Reality television wasn’t a reality.
+No, I’m not ancient – I’m just a forty-year old blind mother of two!
+Uggh, did I really just say “forty?”

 In today’s technologically savvy world, blogs have become our online diaries.
-Writers daring enough to venture into the blogging world must be authentic while allowing themselves to show their vulnerabilities.
-We can laugh.
-We can cry.
-Embrace the sarcasm in life; there is something to be learned in every perspective.
+Writers daring enough to venture into blogging must remain authentic while allowing themselves to show their vulnerabilities.

-Humor: How is being a blind parent like being on the show The Walking Dead?
+Humor: Laughter really is the best medicine and in my house we don’t take ourselves too seriously.
+For instance, do you want to know how being a blind parent is like being on the show The Walking Dead?
 I can tell you!
-Trust me, there a lot of similarities.
-Let your guard down.
-Don’t be so serious; laugh at things that relate to your blindness.
+And trust me, there a lot of similarities.
+Let your guard down and be prepared to have a serious case of the giggles.

 Recipes: Can blind people actually cook?
 You bet we do!
-From meatballs to Irish Soda bread, let’s swap our family recipes.
+Six nights a week I am serve up a variety of meals to my family of four.
+From meatballs to Irish Soda bread, I am ready to swap my family recipes with you!

 Think about your life and how far you’ve come.
-Think about the path you took to get to where you are right now.
-How does your family fit it, warts and all?
-Open up your personal diary with Blind Motherhood, “Never losing sight of life, love and laughter.”
+Think about all the paths you’ve taken to get where you are right now in this very moment.
+How does your family fit in, warts and all?
+I’m opening up my personal diary with Blind Motherhood, and I’m “Never losing sight of life, love and laughter.”